pnp/sp-dev-fx-controls-react/docs/documentation/docs/controls/ListItemAttachments.md

-# List-Item-Attachments control
+# ListItemAttachments control

-This control allows you to manage list item attachments, you can add or delete associated attachments, the attachments are listed in tile view.
+This control allows you to manage list item attachments, you can add or delete associated attachments.
+The attachments are listed in tile view.

 Here is an example of the control: